rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 If you cannot bring sufficient nodes back online such that the cluster can elect a leader, follow the instructions in the section titled _Dealing with failure_.

 ### Removing a node automatically on shutdown
-> This option is **not supported** on clusters which enable Basic Auth on the HTTP API.

 Sometimes it makes sense for a node to automatically remove itself when it gracefully shuts down.
 If you want this behaviour, pass `-raft-cluster-remove-shutdown=true` to rqlite at launch time.
 If the node is shut down **gracefully** (it receives `SIGTERM` for example) it will first contact the Leader and remove itself from the cluster, and then the rqlite process will terminate.
 As a result the Leader will not continue to contact the node after it shuts down.
 This removal operation also reduces the cluster quorum size.

 ### Automatically removing failed nodes